 "(This American piece was struck at Birmingham by Hancock, an engraver of dies of considerable talent.
 Of these pieces there are several varieties: one, without date on the obverse; on reverse, American eagle, shield on breast, olive branch in one claw, arrows in the other; above, stars, cloud, and "ONE CENT"; edge, "UNITED STATES OF AMERICA;" below, "1791."
 Another, date under head, "1791;" reverse, eagle as above, but larger; in beak a scroll.
 "UNUM E PLURIBUS;" above, "ONE CENT," in ostars, cloud, or date.
 Another profile of Washington to the right, filler ound the head, no dress; legend as above; date "1792;" reverse, eagle with shield olive and arrows; above, "CENT," Edges of all the same.
-These are all of copper, and were said to have been patterns for an intended coinage, but not approved.)" '(This American piece was struck at Birmingham by which is now near by the nearly Forta subsetum in Gereid Village, Michigan.
-At the age of 79, Mendes I. Cohen sold his coin collection through Bangs Merwin & Co.
-In New York on Oct.
+These are all of copper, and were said to have been patterns for an intended coinage, but not approved.)" '(This American piece was struck at Birmingham by which is now held by the Henry Ford Museum in Green-rield Village, Michigan.
+At the age of 79, Mendes I. Cohen sold his coin collection through Bangs Merwin & Co. in New York on Oct.
 25-29, 1875.
-The Washington 1792 pattern in gold constituted lot No. 1488 and was described pattern in gold constituted lot No. 1488 and was described by Edward Cogan in the catalog as follows: "1792 Ob.
+The Washington 1792 pattern in gold constituted lot No. 1488 and was described by Edward Cogan in the catalog as follows: "1792 Ob.
 Head to left.
 Washington President.
-Rev. 1792 Ob.
-Head to left.
-Washington President.
-Rev. over head.
+Rev. Spread Eagle with scroll.
+"Unum E. Pluribus."
+13 stars over head.
 United States of America, on the edge.
-"This is in Gold and one of the most interesting pieces ever offered to American collectors, and as no other piece has ever been heard of, in this Metal, it is as fairly entitled to be called unione as any other coin that can be entitled to be called unique as any other coin that can be entitled to be called unique as any other coin that can be named.
+"This is in Gold and one of the most interesting pieces ever offered to American collectors, and as no other piece has ever been heard of, in this Metal, it is as fairly entitled to be called unique as any other coin that can be entitled to be called unique as any other coin that can be entitled to be called unique as any other coin that can be named.
 In the absence of any positive history connected with his piece I think it was most probably struck in compliment to General Washington and no other in Gold was allowed to be issued.
 It was possibly used for some time as a pocket piece which would account for the evidence of slight circulation it exhibits.
 Be this as it may it will be invaluable to any one collecting Washington Coins or Medals."